ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.1.5 (22 May 2025) =
+* Tested: Need to test with WordPress 6.8 #5686
+* Fixed : A fatal error occurs when we activate the AMP Page Builder. #5684
+* Feature : AMP is not showing .avif images #5670
+* Fixed: The attribute 'alt' may not appear in tag 'a'. #5682
+* Feature: Conflict issue with Penci widgets. #5683
+* Improvement: Need to improve Query of function ampforwp_get_post_percent() #5687

 = 1.1.4 (08 April 2025) =
 * Feature: Add setting button in Purge AMP CDN Cache #5671